hellodigers/recruitment-task-junior-symfony-developer/README.md

-1. Get/calculate a list of polish holidays in 2018 only and save them to the database
+1. Get / calculate a list of polish holidays in 2018 only and save them to the database (prepare console comand to refresh data)

+2. Get a list of all images & image data for 2018 holidays dates from NASA API and save them to the database (prepare console comand to refresh data)

-2. Prepare anonymous API with endpoint that allows to return a JSON containing:
+3. Prepare anonymous API with endpoint that allows to return a JSON containing:

 * a list of holidays occuring on defined date/date range (all holidays in 2018 if no date parameters are sent within the api call)
 * list of images & image data (mission, camera type) taken on each holiday date